benchristel/OGTRTA/README.md

 It is designed to minimize syntactic ambiguity (think Lojban) without requiring agreement-marking, while remaining at least somewhat naturalistic.
 You can dial the syntactic precision up or down to your liking.

 This document describes the OGTRTA framework through the lens of a specific language that uses it: English.
 I cover not only how OGTRTA and English do things, but why.
 Along the way, I'll also discuss the decisions that I made when designing English, and explore some of the roads not taken.
+Example sentences will be in **bold**, and counterfactual examples (e.g. using different grammar rules from those I chose for English) will be marked with an asterisk **\*like this**.

 ## Inspiration